defenseunicorns/pepr/docs/090_roadmap/README.md

     - Eliminate circular dependencies, complexity, return statements, etc.
   - **Metric and Performance Baselining**:
     - Establish a baseline for performance and resource utilization metrics.
 Use this data to make informed decisions about the direction of the project in terms of Deno2
-  - **Experimentation with Deno2**:
-    - Experiment with Deno2 through Dash Days and see if it can be used in the project.
-Look into the performance improvements and new features that Deno2 brings to the table.
-Attempt to back the PeprStore through a Valkey Cache.
   - **OTEL Preparation**:
     - Come up with a plan to implement Open Telemetry.
 Specifically distributed tracing, metrics, logs and events.
 Use this data to make debugging easier from a UDS Core prespective.
 There will be documentation work on how to use an OTEL collector with a Pepr Module.
+  - **Nightly Release**:
+    - Establish a nightly release process.
+This will help us to catch bugs early and ensure that the project is always in a releasable state.

 ## Phase 2: Durable Storage for Metrics and Performance Tests / Transactional Pepr Store

 - **Q2**:
+  - **Semantic Versioning**:
+    - Establish a clear versioning scheme and adhere to it.
+This will help users to understand the impact of changes and make it easier to upgrade.
   - **Professional Dashboard displaying metrics and performance tests originating from CI**:
     - Begin engaging with potential contributors and users through social media, Kubernetes/Cloud Native Computing Foundation (CNCF) meetups, and other channels.
 Monitor and participate in our Slack channel.
-  - **Transactional Pepr Store Planning and Implementation**:
+  - **Determine if a Transactional PeprStore makes sense**:
    - Sus out details involved with having a transactional Pepr Store.
 What are the implications of this?
 What are the benefits?
 What are the drawbacks?
 What are the use-cases?
 What are the technologies that can be used to implement this?
-  - **Deno2**:
+  - **Experimentation with Deno2**:
-    - Depending on Q1, make a decision of whether or not to go with Deno2.
-If so, begin the migration process.
+    - Experiment with Deno2 through Dash Days and see if it can be used in the project.
+Look into the performance improvements and new features that Deno2 brings to the table.

 ## Phase 3: TBD

 - **Q3**:
+  - **Deno2 Implementation**:
+    - Move forward with migrating the project to Deno2.
+This phase will focus on adapting the codebase, conducting extensive testing, and creating comprehensive documentation to ensure a seamless transition.
+  - **Transactional PeprStore Implementation**:
+    - Begin integrating transactional functionality into PeprStore.
+The implementation will emphasize robust testing and clear documentation to support fast and reliable data operations in a transactional manner.

 ## Phase 4: TDB